VOLUNTEER WITH FSD

 We offer a wide variety of volunteer opportunities, so there’s sure to be one that suits your interests, skills, and schedule.
 Whether you prefer to hang out with puppies or adult dogs, support special events that raise money for our organization, or do vital behind-the-scenes work at our office, we have a great gig for you!

-While our most urgent need is for puppy raisers and weekend fosters, we are also seeking volunteers to assist onsite at our training facility in Englewood, Colo.
-Check out all of our current volunteer opportunities below, then fill out the corresponding Volunteer Application that matches your interest.
+While our most urgent need is for puppy raisers and fosters, we are also seeking volunteers to assist onsite at our training facility in Englewood, Colo.
+Check out our volunteer opportunities and fill out an application to start the process.

 Kind and caring volunteers share their talent and time to make our mission possible.
 Thank you, volunteers!